shasibhusanJena/stockAnalysis_NSE/README.md

-#### Analysis
+#### Overview
-Here we will find some basic knowledge on how to use packages like: for NSE stock analysis
+Here i have developed some of standard scripts to process each stocks 5 year History price and find correct buy level for NSE stocks.

+packages used are:

     1.datetime
     2.nsepy